OpenTTD/OpenTTD/readme.txt

   Please read the Makefile for more information.

 Solaris, FreeBSD, OpenBSD:
-  Use "gmake", but do a "./configure" before the first build.
+  Use 'gmake', but do a './configure' before the first build.

 Linux/Unix:
-  OpenTTD can be built with GNU "make".
-On non-GNU systems it's called "gmake".
+  OpenTTD can be built with GNU 'make'.
+On non-GNU systems it is called 'gmake'.
-  However, for the first build one has to do a "./configure" first.
+  However, for the first build one has to do a './configure' first.

 MacOS X:
-  Use "make" or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) However, for the first build one has to do a "./configure" first.
+  Use 'make' or Xcode (which will then call make for you) This will give you a binary for your CPU type (PPC/Intel) However, for the first build one has to do a './configure' first.
-  To make a universal binary type "./configure --enabled-universal" instead of "./configure".
+  To make a universal binary type './configure --enabled-universal' instead of './configure'.

 BeOS:
-  Use "make", but do a "./configure" before the first build.
+  Use 'make', but do a './configure' before the first build.

 MorphOS:
-  Use "make".
-However, for the first build one has to do a "./configure" first.
+  Use 'make'.
+However, for the first build one has to do a './configure' first.
   Note that you need the MorphOS SDK, latest libnix updates (else C++ parts of OpenTTD will not build) and the powersdl.library SDK.
 Optionally libz, libpng and freetype2 developer files.